 Both cause the amount of blood being pumped around to be less than they need, which will leave your dog feeling weaker because of the lack of oxygen and nutrients their body is being fed.

 Unfortunately, heart disease isn’t always an obvious thing to spot.
 But noticing a change in your dog’s behavior is a sign that there could be something wrong.
-If you’re not sure what heart disease would look like, here are a few symptoms to look out for:
+If you’re not sure what heart disease would look like, here are a few symptoms of heart disease in dogs to look out for:

 - Frequent coughing